Neuropsychological and Learning Evaluation Services

 - School Observation – When clinically indicated, observations are conducted prior to the pediatric neuropsychologist’s initial meeting with the child.
 This may be in person or virtual, and might take place during the area of study that is of concern (i.e., reading, math, etc.) or a challenging time period during the school day.
 Consultations with educators and clinicians who work with the child may also be conducted at this time.

-- Feedback – Feedback is provided in two ways.
-First, a parent feedback session is provided to review and explain the results and diagnosis.
+- Feedback – A parent feedback session is provided to review and explain the results and diagnosis.
 Parents will be provided with clear, practical, and personalized recommendations to help address the areas of difficulty identified in the assessment.
 When developmentally appropriate, a child feedback meeting is provided to help children learn about their strengths and weaknesses and understand some of the recommendations provided to address areas of concern.

 - Comprehensive Report – Includes the child’s background history, testing results, interpretation, appropriate diagnoses, and individualized recommendations.

 - Follow-Up – Completing an evaluation is only the beginning of the journey.
 After testing is complete, the pediatric neuropsychologist remains available and committed to helping the child and family obtain appropriate interventions and support.
 This includes the option for attending IEP or other school meetings to provide recommendations for what is in the child’s best interest.